 The only increase benefitting the District from the 2017 Legislative session was an increase in the guaranteed yield for Tier II, Level 1 funding as the six pennies in this funding level are not subject to the State equalization formula.
-This resulted in a \$5.1 million increase in funding under the Foundation School Program for fiscal year 2017-18.
-During the 1st Called Special Session of the 2017 Legislature, House Bill 21 was passed establishing the Texas Commission on Public School Finance.
-The Commission was charged to develop and make recommendations for improvements to the current public school finance system or for new methods of financing public schools in Texas.
-The District's Board of Trustees President testified before the Commission to represent the district's case for property tax transparency and needed relief for school districts subject to the state's equalization wealth limit.
-The Commission's final report is due by December 31, 2018 ahead of the 2019 Legislative Session.
-The District adopted its 2017-18 budget on June 6, 2017.
-The 2017-18 General Fund budget was adopted with appropriations and other uses of \$641.3 million exceeding revenue and other sources of \$634.5 million by \$6.8 million.
-Revenue and Other Sources increased by \$30.3 million when compared to the 2016-17 amended budget.
-This overall net increase was the result of increases in property tax revenues of \$39.4 million due to increased property values, \$1.8 million increase in investment revenue due to higher interest rates and a \$1.25 million increase in TRS On-Behalf in kind revenue.
-These increases were offset by an \$8.4 million decrease in other sources due to nonrecurring hail storm insurance proceeds received in 2016-17 and by a net decrease in state aid of \$3.8 million due to a decrease in the Per Capita allocation.
+The District adopted its 2018-19 budget on June 12, 2018.
+The 2018-19 General Fund budget was adopted with appropriations and other uses of \$700.7 million exceeding revenue and other sources of \$697.7 million by \$3.0 million.
+Revenue and Other Sources increased by \$71.1 million when compared to the 2017-18 adopted budget.
+This overall net increase was the result of increases in property tax revenues of \$59.2 million due to increased property values, a \$3.5 million increase in investment revenue due to higher interest rates, and an increase of \$8.2 million in state aid.

-Appropriations and other uses reflected an increase of \$35.6 million.
-The appropriations budget included \$14.2 million in increased payroll costs associated with increased instructional and campus administrator staffing along with a 3% compensation increase and \$20 per month increase to insurance cost.
-TRS On-Behalf payment made by the State increased \$1.25 million.
-Capital Outlay budget was reduced by \$3.4 million primarily from appropriation of insurance proceeds to repair/replace hail damaged facilities in 2016-17.
-Recapture payments to the state included a budgeted \$46 million increase due to the increased property values.
-Facility Maintenance decreased by \$22 million related to repairs of facilities damaged in the hail storms in 2016-17.
+Appropriations and other uses reflected an increase of \$67.3 million.
+The appropriations budget included \$7.6 million in increased payroll costs associated with increased instructional and campus administrator staffing along with a 2% compensation increase.
+Recapture payments to the state included a budgeted \$57.4 million increase due to the increased property values.
+Transportation increased \$1.3 million related to fuel costs and staffing shortage.